vvcdev/alt-q-for-edge/README.md

 # Tab Switcher Extension

-This is a simple Chrome extension designed to enhance your tab navigation experience by allowing you to switch between the current tab and the last active tab using the keyboard shortcut Shift + Tab.
+This is a simple Chrome extension designed to enhance your tab navigation experience by allowing you to switch between the current tab and the last active tab using the keyboard shortcut Alt + Q.

 ## Features